Login to submit or manage your proposal(s)

 The PoCC holds the experience and perspectives of people of color as the lens and prism through which conference programming is designed, developed, and executed.
 As a sanctuary, PoCC is convened to offer people of color and allies immunity from the marginalization and stress that can flow from the occupying a minority status in schools and society on a daily basis.
 Through workshops, institutes, keynotes, and other programming, the conference seeks to the equip and fortify educators with knowledge, skills, and mindsets that illuminate the lived experiences of people of color in independent schools.
 Further, conference programming is developed and curated to advance equity and social justice in our schools, workplaces, and industry to measurably improve academic, social-emotional, and professional performance outcomes for students and adults alike.

 NAIS appreciates your interest in presenting at this unique and influential conference.
-This year, the event will be held at the Anaheim Convention Center November 30 through December 2.
+This year, the event will be held at the Nashville Music City Center November 28 through December 1.
 In this portal, you will find instructions, terms, and conditions aimed at supporting your successful submission of a session proposal.
 Please read this information carefully.
-The deadline for submitting your proposal is Friday, May 19, 2017.
-Decisions will be announced in June 2017.
-If you have questions about the 2017 Call for Proposal process, please visit our help page which includes contact information.
+The deadline for submitting your proposal is Friday, May 4, 2018.
+Decisions will be announced in June 2018.
+If you have questions about the 2018 Call for Proposal process, please visit our help page which includes contact information.

 We look forward to receiving your proposal!